Retail Store Space Planning

 Impulse Buys at Checkout

 Retailers can encourage last-minute purchases by strategically placing small, affordable items near the checkout.
 These items, known as “impulse buys,” capitalize on shoppers’ desire for instant gratification.
-In retail space planning, these items, from candy bars to magazines, can significantly increase a store’s revenue.
+These items can significantly increase a store’s revenue, from candy bars to magazines, in store retail space planning.

 Queue Management